 OIG Analysis: The BOP's update is responsive to the recommendation.
-The BOP has described revisions it is making to Program Statement 5321.09 to address the recommendation.
+The BOP has described the revisions it is making to Program Statement 5321.09 to address the recommendation.
 The BOP has indicated that these revisions must follow the normal BOP development and Union negotiation process.
 Accordingly, the OIG will consider whether to close this recommendation after the BOP (1) finalizes policy revisions referenced in its update, and (2) provides the finalized policy to the OIG for review.

-FBOP Response: As indicated in OIG's analysis of the Bureau's previous status update, the Bureau is in the process of revising Program Statement 5321.09, Unit Management and Inmate Program Review, to address the recommendation, and has indicated that these revisions must follow the normal policy development and Union negotiation process.
-Because revisions to Program Statements must follow the normal Bureau development and Union negotiation process, they are subject to change.
-The Bureau will provide further updates as they become available.
+BOP Response: As indicated in OIG's analysis of the BOP's previous status update, Program Statement 5321.09, Unit Management and Inmate Program Review, will be modified to address the recommendation.
+These revisions must follow the normal policy development and Union negotiation process.
+Because revisions to Program Statements must follow the normal BOP development and Union negotiation process, they are subject to change.
+The BOP will provide further updates as they become available.